eclipse-qrisp/Qrisp/documentation/source/general/tutorial/Quantum Alternating Operator Ansatz/Theoretical.rst

 Similarly to the original QAOA, we have several key components when implementing the Quantum Alternating Operator Ansatz:

-- **COST FUNCTION:** The cost function is problem-specific and defines the optimization landscape.
+- **COST FUNCTION:** the cost function is problem-specific and defines the optimization landscape.
 In the Quantum Alternating Operator Ansatz, cost functions can be represented by more general families of operators.
 - **INITIAL STATE:** initial state can be any state over all computational basis states.
 It is in most cases chosen to be superposition.
 - **PHASE SEPARATOR:** this applies a phase to each computational basis state based on its cost function value.
 In the Quantum Alternating Operator Ansatz, we can use a wider range of operators tailored to each problem instance.
 - **MIXER:** drives transitions between different states.
 In the Quantum Alternating Operator Ansatz, mixers can be chosen from a broader set of unitaries, which allows for more efficient implementation and potentially better exploration of the solution space.